fsziegler/Configurations/Git Guide.md

 ![](http://blog.osteele.com/images/2008/git-workflow.png)

 ## Initialization

+See "https://github.com/fsziegler/Configurations/blob/master/Set_up_SSH_Key.md" for instructions on setting up an SSH key so you don't need a username and password for git operations.
 * Initialize the current directory as a git repo
 * Clone an existing git repo into the current directory